redecentralize/alternative-internet/README.md

 [LibreVPN](http://librevpn.org.ar) is a virtual mesh network using [tinc](http://tinc-vpn.org) plus configuration scripts that even let you build your own mesh VPN.
 It's also IPv6 enabled.

 ## M
+[Mixmaster](http://mixmaster.sourceforge.net/) is a remailer network.
+It represents the second generation of remailers.
+Mixmaster can be used via a web sites like [Anonymouse](http://anonymouse.org/) or as a stand-alone client.

 ## N